favourdev1/favourdev1/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Favour Okechukwu
 ========================================================================================================================================

-I have been learning to code for 3 years
+I have been coding for 4 years

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [favourapps17@gmail.com](mailto:favourapps17@gmail.com)